Academic Success and Support

 - Learn to say no!
 Control the use of your time by being assertive when you are unable to do something.

 - Schedule rest periods into your work time.
-You will be more efficient in the long run if you are not burnt out.
+You will be more efficient if you are not burnt out.

 Note Taking Skills